 History and Structure

 The Berlin School was founded in 2006 by a group of executives from a range of creative sectors who were tired of the tyranny of the average.
-Within a decade, what began as a simple idea had grown into a business school with an international reputation for excellence – with an executive education program that provided a truly unique approach to the challenges faced by leaders in creative businesses.
+The founding partners were Steinbeis University Berlin and the Art Director's Club.
+Within a decade, what began as a simple idea has grown into a business school with an international reputation for excellence – with an executive education that provided a truly unique approach to the challenges faced by leaders in creative businesses.

 By donating time as lecturers, many industry experts support our vision, as do numerous companies and institutions.
 The latter also help make our programs available to a wide range of applicants by providing scholarships.